AbukDuot/Web-API-Group-14/README.md

 Install Dependencies: Run pip install -r requirements.txt to install necessary dependencies.
 Run the Application: Execute the script using python nutriinfo.py.
 Input and Explore: Follow the on-screen instructions to input a food item and explore its nutritional information.

+## **Feedback and Contributions**
+Your feedback and contributions to improve these Nutritional Information Retrieval Application (Web-API) are highly encouraged.
+Please feel free to submit issues, feature requests, or pull requests as needed.

+Happy Web-API!